jordhor/grecaptcha/README.md

 # Google Recaptcha

+![component](/grecaptcha-light.png "Google recaptcha component")

 Integrating the Google Recaptcha component into a web project with a `PHP` back-end and a front-end using `jQuery`.

-![component](/grecaptcha-light.png "Google recaptcha component")

-In this example we'll use two google recaptcha components in the same scope (one for the shopping cart form and one for the user registration form).
+In this example we'll use two google recaptcha components in the same page, one for the shopping cart form and one for the user registration form.

 ## Front-end